 Absolute numbers: health employment at the end of November; hospital beds - average number during the reference year; long-term care beds, medical devices, hospital aggregates, surgical procedures at the end of reference year.

-Data as a rate of a relevant population are expressed as percentages (data on immunisation, screening programmes).
+Data as a reference population rate are expressed as percentages (data on immunisation, screening programmes).

 Calendar year.